 If the above is daunting and overwhelming and you’re starting to think this all might not be for you then DON’T WORRY because help is at hand.
 Thankfully we have some tools available to support us with some of the more mundane stuff.

-TeamStats is a great example - a fully featured team management app which is a lifeline for many junior football Managers.
+TeamStats is a great example - a fully featured team management app which is a lifeline for many junior football managers and coaches.

-It provides you with a perfect place to organise matches & training, track availability, communicate with your player’s and parents, and completely manage all of the team finances.
+The app provides you with a range of features to organise matches & training, track availability, communicate with your player’s and parents, and completely manage all of the team finances.